luizacintraf/customerapi/README.md

-# Django Simple API: Costumer API
+# Django Simple API: Customer API

 These is a simple API to get customers infos, it has some functions to update the database from a csv and add address coordinates